mgraffg/EvoDAG/README.md

 |waveform | $22.67 \pm 3.53^*$ | $10.62 \pm 0.21^*$ | **$10.45 \pm 0.11$**|
 |splice | $10.79 \pm 7.43^*$ | $11.23 \pm 0.37^*$ | **$9.33 \pm 0.56$**|

+The next table presents the median performance (BER) of the different classifiers, it is observed from the table, that auto-sklearn obtained the best performance on two datasets, SVM obtained the best performance on four datasets, and EvoDAG had the best performance in seven datasets.
+Comparing the average and median performance, it can be observed that EvoDAG had the best average performance in \textit{titanic} and \textit{splice}, and on median performance SVM and auto-sklearn have the best performance on these dataset respectively; whereas, SVM had the best average performance in \textit{image}
+dataset, and on median performance auto-skearn has the best performance on this dataset.

 |dataset| [auto-sklearn](https://github.com/automl/auto-sklearn) | [SVC](http://scikit-learn.org/stable/) | EvoDAG |
 |------|---------------------------------------------:|------------------------------:|-------:|